 There is a significant body of research showing that housing supply constraints lead to significant productivity, income and welfare losses.
 Researchers at UC Berkeley and the University of Chicago estimated the United States loses out on trillions of dollars in potential economic output because of regulatory housing supply constraints in just two regions: the New York metro area and the San Francisco Bay Area.

-Researchers at Harvard have posited that the increasing prevalence of land use restrictions led to increased income inequality over the last 30 years compared to the period from 1940 to 1980, when the ability to move from low-productive to high- productive regions led to income convergence and decreased inequality.
+Researchers at Harvard have posited that the increasing prevalence of land use restrictions has led to increased income inequality over the last 30 years compared to the period from 1940 to 1980, when workers’ ability to move from low- to high-productive regions led to income convergence and decreased inequality.

 Faced with declining support from the federal and state governments, the Bay Area adopted a “self-help” approach toward funding transportation.
 Starting with a pioneering effort led by Santa Clara County in 1984, eight of the nine Bay Area counties have enacted local transportation sales taxes.

 Bay Area voters also approved Regional Measure 1 in 1998 and Regional Measure 2 in 2004, which together raised tolls on the Bay Area’s seven state-owned toll bridges—and billions of dollars for important transportation projects in the bridge corridors and their approaches, as seen in Map 1.3.
 Altogether, voter-approved "self-help" measures generated some $2.5 billion for Bay Area transportation in 2016 alone, as shown in Figure 1.5.
 Although the region has many transportation needs and challenges, these needs can be alleviated through sufficient and continued resource investment.